Soft or Hard Chamber?

 Key Facts on Facilities, Hard Chambers vs Soft Chambers

-Soft Chambers are only approved to treat Altitude Sickness
+Mild or Soft Chambers are only approved to treat Altitude Sickness

 Inflatable bag chambers are manufactured and recognized by the FDA as devices ONLY for the specific treatment of Altitude sickness (Mountain Sickness).
 They are not approved for any FDA Approved conditions such as Non-Healing wounds, Radiation damage, bone healing, and others.
 Inflatable chambers are NOT scientifically able to achieve the pressure required to treat these conditions.